MellieDee/codeQuiz/README.md

 - When the start button is clicked, user is presented with a question.
 - After the question is answered, another question appears.
 - If a question is answered incorrectly, time is subtracted from the clock.
-- When all questions are answered orhte the timer reaches zero, the game is over.
+- When all questions are answered or the timer reaches zero, the game is over.
-- When the game is over, user can save intials an score.
+- When the game is over, user can save intials and score.

 &nbsp;

+## codeQuiz URL

+***

+Link to the quiz here *[Code Quiz](https://melliedee.github.io/codeQuiz/)*.

+&nbsp;&nbsp;&nbsp;

 ## Other Notes
 ***
-I set userScore to 0 initially.
-Then calculated the score as userScore * 10 + the timeLeft
+- I set userScore to 0 initially.
+Then calculated the score as userScore * 10 + the timeLeft.
+- I have funciton checking if intials are characters A-Z; also have checking if null commented out.
+Not sure which I like better at the moment.
+- I left console.logs in as reference; generally will take them out before deployment.

+&nbsp;

 ### URLs I found Helpful
 ***